Our Work | Species | Stoat

 The Irish stoat (Mustela erminea hibernia) is considered to be a near-endemic subspecies, with >90% of the global population estimated to occur in Ireland; it is also found in the Isle of Man.
 It is believed to be common and widespread, but no reliable data exists.

 In 2010, the VWT undertook a pilot study to test the use of hair-tubes to detect the elusive Irish stoat along the extensive hedgerow system in County Galway.
-Hair-tubes were designed with sticky pads placed inside short lengths of plastic tubing to collect the hairs of small mammals passing through.
-A total of 600 hair-tubes were deployed in hedgerows and stone walls with the help of volunteers and any hairs collected were DNA tested to determine the species.
-Of 338 hair samples submitted 174 were suitable hairs for DNA testing, of which 36 were stoat, proving that hair-tubes are an effective methodology for detecting stoats along hedgerows.
+Hair-tubes were deployed in hedgerows and stone walls with the help of volunteers and any hairs collected were DNA tested to determine the species.
+They proved to be an effective method for detecting Irish stoats along hedgerows.

 - Learn more about the weasel in our Mustelid Identification Guide